Tracing the impacts of Mount Pinatubo eruption on regional climate using spatially-varying changepoint detection: Method

-We require $\Delta(\mathbf{s})\ge 0$ such that $\tau_0$ is the earliest changepoint, which ensures that all other changepoints detected are at or after $\tau_0$ and thus not due to other unrelated events.
-We also fix $\Delta(\mathbf{s}_0) = 0$ in our estimation so that $\tau(\mathbf{s}_0) = \tau_0$ is observed as the earliest changepoint, i.e., $\tau(\mathbf{s}_0) = \min_{\bs}\tau(\bs) $.
+In theory, the ``true'' changepoint process can be defined as $\tau_0 + \Delta({\bf s})$, where the temporal lags $\Delta({\bf s})$ are continuous and take values in $(0,\infty)$.
+However, the observed changepoint is discrete and we are mainly interested in changepoints between 1 to M, so we take the floor sign and cap the value of changepoints at $M$.
+We require $\Delta(\mathbf{s})\ge 0$ such that $\tau_0$ is the earliest changepoint.
+This ensures that all other changepoints detected are either at or after $\tau_0$ and thus not absolutely due to other unrelated events.
+We fix $\Delta(\mathbf{s}_0) = 0$ in our estimation because $\tau(\mathbf{s}_0) = \tau_0 = \min_{\bs}\tau(\bs)$, as defined.
 Note that $\tau_0$ takes discrete values in $\{1, \ldots, M\}$ and $\tau_0 = M$ implies that there is no changepoint at any of the locations.
 There are two main advantages of separating $\tau_0$ from $\tau(\mathbf{s})$.
 First, it ensures that the changepoint at any location $\mathbf{s} \neq \mathbf{s}_0$ occurs strictly after the changepoint at $\mathbf{s}_0$, as any changepoint prior to $\tau_0$ would be due to another event that is not of our interest.
 Second, we can model $\Delta(\mathbf{s})$ as a continuous process with a spatial correlation structure to reflect the spatial pattern observed in Figure \ref{fig:heatmap_eda}(a) while keeping $\tau_0$ as a discrete variable.
-This allows for a convenient way to test for the existence of the changepoint and also incorporate the prior knowledge about the possible range of date at which the change was first observed from the eruption.
+The discrete parameter $\tau_0$ can help us easily test if it is the case that no changepoint ever occurs at any of the locations and incorporate prior knowledge about the possible range of date at which the change caused by the eruption was first observed.